-Consumer satisfaction represents, in the last two decades, a pillar and a strategic imperative for the organizations where the focus is directed to the client (Luo & Homburg, 2007).
-It is thought that satisfaction derives, in large part, from a positive evaluation the customers make on their consumer experience, with this very experience creating and providing a level of pleasure to the customers themselves - (Curran et al., 2010), (Walsh et al., 2008).
+Consumer satisfaction represents, in the last two decades, a pillar and a strategic imperative for the organizations where the focus is directed to the client (Luo and Homburg, 2007).
+It is thought that satisfaction derives, in large part, from a positive evaluation the customers make on their consumer experience, with this very experience creating and providing a level of pleasure to the customers themselves - (Curran et al., 2010), (Leingpibul et al., 2009), (Walsh et al., 2008).
 This refers more specifically to the idea that satisfaction is triggered on the basis of a comparison process between the performance perceived by the customer when using a specific product or service, and their initial expectation about their consumer experience before making that purchase (Belanche et al., 2013).
 Thus, according to (Brunner et al., 2008), if after the comparison it is discovered that the performance exceeds the customers' expectations, then their satisfaction increases.
 If the reverse situation occurs the customer satisfaction level decreases, which gives rise to the concept of dissatisfaction.

 In recent years several studies have been developed on the subject of consumer satisfaction.
-In these studies it is suggested that satisfaction is a factor that precedes customer retention and loyalty - (Luo & Homburg, 2007), (O'Sullivan & McCallig, 2012).
-It is also mentioned that there is a positive relation between customer retention and their satisfaction (Keiningham et al., 2007), and between consumer loyalty and their satisfaction - (Nguyen & Mutum, 2012), (Brunner et al., 2008) - since both retention and loyalty increase with customer's satisfaction, which can lead to future purchase intentions - (Luo & Homburg, 2007), (Curran et al., 2010).
+In these studies it is suggested that satisfaction is a factor that precedes customer retention and loyalty - (Luo and Homburg, 2007), (O'Sullivan and McCallig, 2012).
+It is also mentioned that there is a positive relation between customer retention and their satisfaction (Keiningham et al., 2007, Gengeswari et al., 2013), and between consumer loyalty and their satisfaction - (Nguyen and Mutum, 2012), (Banker and Mashruwala, 2009), (Brunner et al., 2008) - since both retention and loyalty increase with customer's satisfaction, which can lead to future purchase intentions - (Luo and Homburg, 2007), (Dursun and Kilic, 2010), (Curran et al., 2010).